Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation-types.md

 animation.Play();
 ```

-The third parameter is the forward vector (in a local space coordinate system) that is oriented with the path's tangent direction.
+The third parameter is the forward vector in a local space coordinate system and is oriented with the tangent direction of the path.

 ## Related Information
 - Dependencies